 The Casper Original mattress offers three zones of targeted support and has a perforated breathable foam layer to help increase airflow.

 The design’s trademark Zoned Support means that there is softer foam around the shoulders, offering upper body relief.
-The firmer foam beneath the hips, waist, and lower back helps to keep the spine aligned.
+The firmer foam beneath the hips, waist, and lower back helps keep the spine aligned.

 This mattress is CertiPUR-US certified and designed to adapt to different sleeping positions and body types.

 Winkbed offers a soft version of its original mattress that makes use of hybrid technology.
 The coil layers help increase airflow.
 The gel in the memory foam helps reduce sleeping temperatures.

 The company offers a 120-day sleep trial with free returns and a lifetime warranty, with an “Any Reason” option that allows you to exchange the mattress after the trial ends for 50% of the price.

 This CertiPUR-US certified mattress is flippable, offering both a soft side and a firm side.

 The soft side features 3 inches (in) of copper-gel memory foam.
 Above this is a cooling cover designed to help regulate sleeping temperatures.